“In the muddy waters of my mind, my vision moved to clear…”

-For most of the day, our breath is quite shallow.
-In fact, for most of the days of our lives.
-But if we deepen our breath, we can deepen our lives.
-We can change.
+But, for most of the day, our breath is quite shallow (in fact, for most of the days of our lives).
+But, when we deepen our breath, we can deepen our lives… we can change.

 The purpose of meditation is increased conscious awareness, which is not just a spiritual concept.
 Improved self-awareness and acceptance lead to compassion for others and a connection to all living things.